sgabriel190/rpi-temperature-django/readme.md

 ## Description
 This application runs on a Raspberry Pi Zero W and a breadboard.
 The sensor data is displayed on a website powered by Django and Celery.

+This project can be ported to other Raspberry Pi machines with more hardware resources if needed.

 The Django framework helps creating a quick web server and Celery is a Distributed Task Queue as the developer himself calls it, which helps the server-side tasks to be asynchronous and boost its response time.

 ## Prerequisites

+## Installation

 This project uses django and celery, therefore the raspberry pi machine should have those installed.

-I recommend running it on python3.
+I recommend running them on python3.

 First, you need to make sure the machine is updated, for this run in a terminal those commands:
 ```